-Globally, electric heat pumps provide less than 5% of building heating today, yet they could supply more than 90% of space and water heating, with lower CO2 emissions than condensing gas boiler technology in electricity grids that have low emission electricity.
-In Canada, 80% of the energy used in residential housing is being used for space and water heating, and this produces approximately 98% of residential buildings’ GHG emissions.
-In a broader scope, more than half of all buildings in Canada are heated by fossil fuel energy sources5 and only 2.5% of buildings use heat pump technology.
+Globally, electric heat pumps provide less than 5% of building heating today, yet they could supply more than 90% of space and water heating, with lower CO2 emissions than condensing gas boiler technology3 in electricity grids that have low emission electricity.
+In Canada, 80% of the energy used in residential housing is being used for space and water heating, and this produces approximately 98%. of residential buildings’ GHG emissions4.
+In a broader scope, more than half of all buildings in Canada are heated by fossil fuel energy sources5 and only 2.5% of buildings use heat pump technology6.

 Into the Future

 Looking into the future of heat pumps in buildings, the United Nations (UN) developed seventeen Sustainable Development Goals (SDG) which were adopted by all UN member states in 2015.
 According to recent models, reaching these SDG would require heat pump sales to triple by the year 2030.
 In addition, heat pumps have to be the dominant technology for heating buildings around the globe.
 In a net zero scenario, heat pumps will have to replace all natural gas boiler sales that occurred over the last 20 years7, see Figure 1.
 This prompted us to examine the future opportunities for heat pump technology in buildings.

 Data: Net Zero by 2050 (IEA)